mwang87/MassQueryLanguage_Documentation/docs/index.md

 ### Python API

 We have a python API that you can utilize in your own software.
+Checkout the package here on [PyPi](https://pypi.org/project/massql/).

 ### Commandline Utility

-We have a standalone script that can execute queries on single spectrum files.
+We have a standalone script that can execute queries on spectrum files that can be installed by the package [PyPi](https://pypi.org/project/massql/).

 ### Nextflow Workflow